montymobile1/devdox-ai-portal-api/README.md

 ## Step 5: Connect FastAPI to Supabase

 The `devdoxAI` backend communicates with Supabase via its REST API interface.
-To enable this, you must configure the following environment variables in your `.env` file:
+To enable this, you must configure the following environment variables in your `.env` file in `secrets` folder:

 ```env
 SUPABASE_URL=https://your-project-id.supabase.co